BennettDixon/k8s-flux-stack/apps/base/example-app/README.md

 # Example App
 This shows an example of an app that can be built and hosted on the internal Harbor registry then deployed in the cluster(s).

+In practice I would build & host the code separately from this repository, but for a simple example I have included a Dockerfile to build a simple node application to host on the Harbor registry and deploy in the cluster(s).